 Unlike American Express, Chase doesn't have a one welcome bonus per lifetime rule.

 Rather, welcome offer bonus eligibility is based on a 24 or 48-month cycle of when you last earned the bonus on that card.
-For example, if you recently opened the Chase Sapphire Preferred® Card and earned the bonus, you would not be eligible to earn the welcome offer bonus again on the Sapphire Preferred or the Chase Sapphire Reserve® for 48 months after you received that bonus.
+For example, if you recently opened the *chase sapphire preferred* and earned the bonus, you would not be eligible to earn the welcome offer bonus again on the Sapphire Preferred or the *chase sapphire reserve* for 48 months after you received that bonus.

-Other cards like the Chase Freedom Unlimted®, the Chase Freedom Flex℠, any of the Chase co-branded credit cards like The World of Hyatt Credit Card, and even the suite of Chase Ink business credit cards run on a shorter 24-month cycle for bonuses.
+Other cards like the *freedom unlimited*, the Chase Freedom Flex℠, any of the Chase co-branded credit cards like The World of Hyatt Credit Card, and even the suite of Chase Ink business credit cards run on a shorter 24-month cycle for bonuses.
 That means you won't be eligible to earn the bonus for 24 months after you earned the original bonus.

 Once you fall outside that window, you can't have the card – or cards within the same card family – open at the time of your application.